Understanding How PMI Actually Helps Homeowners

 Choice of Payment for Borrower

-The borrower also has the option to pick from different payment plans.
+For most conventional loans, the borrower also has the option to pick from different payment plans.
 Here is a brief summary of each option.

 - Annual payment – With this plan the home buyer can pay the PMI amount each year on a certain date.
 Going back to the earlier example the married couple would pay the $1,114.35 once per year.